How to Print Labels From Excel Spreadsheet?

 Step 3: Link the labels from the existing list from Excel to the mailing list.

-Go to Mailing tab and choose “Use an Existing List” option from the select participant’s category.
+- Go to the Mailing tab and choose the “Use an Existing List” option from the select participant’s category.

 It displays the ‘select data source’ dialog box shown in below screenshot.